 How Sound is Measured

 The louder the sound, the shorter the amount of time it takes for possible hearing loss to occur.
-For example, firecrackers can reach 150 decibels, and will cause hearing damage much more quickly than exposure to a power lawn mower at 90 decibels.
+For example, firecrackers are often 160 dBA, and can cause hearing damage much more quickly than exposure to a power lawn mower at 80-100 dBA.

 Causes and Effects